okeeffed/cheat-sheets/Advanced-React-Redux.md

 If correct, return the JWT token, else show an error message.

-What we can do is use `Redux Thunk`
+What we can do is use `Redux Thunk` to help achieve the behaviour of dealing with a good or bad request.